vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 ### Keycloak Setup

 To secure a Vert.x app with Keycloak we of course need a Keycloak instance.
-Allthough [Keycloak has a great getting started guide](https://www.keycloak.org/docs/latest/getting_started/) I wanted to make it a bit easier to put everything together, therefore I prepared a local Keycloak docker container [as described here](https://github.com/thomasdarimont/vertx-playground/tree/master/keycloak-vertx#start-keycloak-with-the-vertx-realm) that you can start easily, which comes with all the required configuration in place.
+Although [Keycloak has a great getting started guide](https://www.keycloak.org/docs/latest/getting_started/) I wanted to make it a bit easier to put everything together, therefore I prepared a local Keycloak docker container [as described here](https://github.com/thomasdarimont/vertx-playground/tree/master/keycloak-vertx#start-keycloak-with-the-vertx-realm) that you can start easily, which comes with all the required configuration in place.

 The preconfigured Keycloak realm named `vertx` contains a `demo-client` for our Vert.x web app and a set of users fo testing.